vidanov/tecracer-blog-projects/secrets-terraform/README.md

 ## Why You Should Avoid Using random_password and How to Implement a Secure Alternative

-This is the repository for the official tecRacer blog post [AWS Secrets Management with Terraform]().
+This is the repository for the official tecRacer blog post [Enhancing Security in Terraform with AWS Secrets Manager]().
 With the code here you can create or use the secrets secure without saving them into the Terraform state.

 The repository contains two folders:

+- creating-secret
-- creating-secret- using-secret
+- using-secret

 In the first one you will find the code to create an AWS secret, the second one contains the code to retrieve.